patrontheo/SSA_DHTLP/README.md

 The file `config/wireframe.yaml` needs to be edited accordingly:
 * The batch size depends on the GPU memory size.
 * `datadir` is the completely processed dataset.
 * `resume_from` is the folder containing the pretrained weights (that should be named `checkpoint_latest.pth.tar`).
-This will also be the output folder.
+This will also be the output folder if used.
 * The learning rate is set here to 1e-6 but can be adjusted.
 * The `max_epochs` is currently set to a very large number and the training is manually stopped when the validation loss keep increasing.